aksio-insurtech/.github/contributing.md

 To contribute you should read through our guidelines to make it easier to get pull requests approved.

-The following specific topics should be are important:
+The following specific topics are important:

 * [Naming](./naming.md)
 * [Standardization](./standardization.md)